 - Introduction of a licensing requirement for the sale of tobacco products.

 - The establishment of a Tobacco Control Unit.

-- A prohibition on tobacco advertising and a requirement for warning labelling on tobacco products.
+- A prohibition on tobacco advertising and a requirement for warning labeling on tobacco products.

 - The introduction of a requirement to post prominent no-smoking signs in areas where smoking is prohibited by law.

-- The introduction of criminal sanctions and fines for breaches of the Ordinance including an offence of authorising or consenting to smoking in a place where smoking is prohibited.
+- The introduction of criminal sanctions and fines for breaches of the Ordinance including an offense of authorizing or consenting to smoke in a place where smoking is prohibited.

 The Ordinance contemplates that regulations will be introduced fleshing out the various prohibitions, rules for outdoor smoking areas, and so on.
 It seems probable that the Ordinance will not come into force until those regulations are ready.